SynthLabAI/Synapsis/README.md

 ## Bugs

-Please report any bugs or issues in Github's Issues page
+Please report any bugs or issues in Github's Issues page.

 ## Disclaimer